Armored Snail Facts

 - Due to the extremes of its native environment, the IUCN presently lists the Armored Snail as Endangered.
 This regrettable status appears on the organization’s Red List of Threatened Species.
 Sadly, that could also be downgraded in the near future.

 - For the moment, its most pressing threats appear to consist of potential habitat loss.
 The leading culprit in this remains deep-sea mining efforts.
 Nonetheless, it must also be considered to be facing at least some risk due to the effects of climate change.

 Armored Snail Physical Description

-Species: C. squamiferum
+- Species: C. squamiferum

 Armored Snail Distribution, Habitat, and Ecology

-It was first discovered living at the bases of black smokers, in the kara hydrothermal vent field, which lies on the Central Indian Ridge.
+Humans discovered the creature living at the bases of black smokers, in the kara hydrothermal vent field.
+This lies on the Central Indian Ridge.
 Later, researchers discovered a small population living along the Central Indian Ridge, near the Mauritius Islands.